dhilst/pngencoder/README.md

 * Pillow
 * requests

-To install in a vitual environment
+To install in a virtual environment

 ```
 test -d venv || python3 -m venv venv